This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 - The Aircraft Act, 1934 (“Aircraft Act”) and the Aircraft Rules, 1937 (“Aircraft Rules”): (i) regulate the manufacture, possession, use, operation, sale, and the import and export of aircraft; and (ii) stipulate the parameters for determining air worthiness, maintenance of aircraft, general conditions for flying and safety, registration of aircraft and the conduct of investigations.

-- The Airports Authority of India Act, 1994 (“AAI Act”): (i) establishes the AAI; and (ii) makes the AAI responsible for the development, finance, operation and maintenance of all government airports in India.
+- The Airports Authority of India Act, 1994 (as amended from time to time) (“AAI Act”): (i) establishes the AAI; and (ii) makes the AAI responsible for the development, finance, operation and maintenance of all Government airports in India.

-- The Civil Aviation Requirements (“CARs”): the CARs are issued by the DGCA under Rule 133A of the Aircraft Rules and provide the standards expected to be met before a licence, certificate, approval or permission is granted/ accorded.
+- The Civil Aviation Requirements (“CAR”): the CARs are issued by the DGCA under Rule 133A of the Aircraft Rules and provide the standards expected to be met before a licence, certificate, approval or permission is granted/accorded.
+The DGCA also issues Aeronautical Information Circulars (“AIC”) which contains explanatory or advisory information concerning flight safety, air navigation, technical, administrative or legislative matters.

-- Airports Economic Regulatory Authority of India Act, 2008 (“AERA Act”) provides for: (i) the establishment of AERA; (ii) regulates tariff and other charges for services rendered at airports; and (iii) establishes an appellate tribunal for the adjudication of disputes.
+- Airports Economic Regulatory Authority of India Act, 2008 (as amended from time to time) (“AERA Act”) provides for: (i) the establishment of AERA; (ii) regulates tariff and other charges for services rendered at airports; and (iii) establishes an appellate tribunal for the adjudication of disputes.

-- Aircraft (Security) Rules 2011: deal with the air safety and security regulations for aerodromes and aircraft.
+- Aircraft (Security) Rules 2011 (as amended from time to time): deals with the air safety and security regulations for aerodromes and aircraft.

 1.2 What are the steps which air carriers need to take in order to obtain an operating licence?

-- Pre-application phase – Wherein the applicant is required to submit a letter of intent to the DGCA outlining the proposal and apply to the MCA for issuance of a No-Objection Certificate upon examining the proposal from financial, economic and legal perspectives, which may also include a pre-application meeting.
-The MCA, upon satisfaction of these aspects, may issue the No-Objection Certificate.
+- Pre-application phase – Wherein the applicant is required to submit a letter of intent to the DGCA outlining the proposal and apply to the MoCA for issuance of a No-Objection Certificate upon examining the proposal from financial, economic and legal perspectives, which may also include a pre-application meeting.
+The MoCA, upon satisfaction of these aspects, may issue the No-Objection Certificate.

 - Formal application – The applicant is required to submit a complete application in the prescribed form to the DGCA, along with prescribed fees and relevant supporting documents; upon completing the assessment of the applicant’s proposal, the DGCA may invite the applicant for a formal meeting to discuss further details relating to the certification process.

 - Document evaluation – During this phase, the DGCA shall conduct a series of discussions to assess the applicant’s capability to conduct aircraft transport operations by verifying the documents submitted by the applicant.
-The documents shall reflect precisely the mode and way the applicant intends to conduct the proposed operations and, upon approval, they shall form a part of the understanding between the DGCA and the operator regarding future functioning of the operator.
+The documents shall reflect precisely the mode and way the applicant intends to conduct the proposed operations and, upon approval, they shall form a part of the understanding between the DGCA and the applicant regarding future functioning of the applicant as the operator.

 - Demonstration and inspection – The applicant is then required to demonstrate to the DGCA its capability of conducting the proposed operations in accordance with the procedures detailed in the documents/manuals reviewed during the previous phase.
 All the details provided by the applicant shall be scrutinised in detail, including inspection of facilities and sufficiency of resources.
 In the event the DGCA is satisfied with the authenticity of the documents and the inspection process, approved flight(s) will be conducted to destinations of intended operations, as determined by the DGCA.
 In the event the DGCA requires the applicant to make operational changes, the same shall be carried out by the applicant prior to moving on to the next phase.